senolali/VIASKDE/README.md

 The VIASCKDE value is expected to be in between [-1, +1], where +1 refers to the best possible value, and -1 refers to the worst possible value.

+The code given above tries to find the best values of MinPts and epsilon which are the parameters of DBSCAN by the help of VIASCKDE Index in a random search method.

 If you use the code please refer to the citation given below:

 "Şenol,A., 2022.
 "The VIASCKDE Index: A Novel Internal Cluster Validity Index for Arbitrary Shaped Clusters Based on the Kernel Density Estimation", Computational Intelligance and Neurocomputing."